 An oft-overlooked option for applicants seeking Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits could make the process both less tedious and quicker.
 The Compassionate Allowances Program (CAP) essentially fast-tracks disability benefits applications for people whose medical conditions are so severe they objectively meet the Social Security Administration (SSA)'s definition of "disability" without the need for extensive medical record evidence.
-With the addition of 25 new conditions in January of 2014, the program now covers nearly 230 different medical conditions.
+With the addition of 25 new conditions the program now covers nearly 230 different medical conditions.

 Applicants seeking SSDI or SSI benefits for conditions covered under the CAP send in their applications normally, but from there, the process changes.
 Once applications for benefits based on CAP-eligible conditions have been received by the SSA, they are treated differently.
 CAP applications are sorted upon receipt and are reviewed sooner than other applications.
 Given the grave nature of many CAP conditions, these applications are reviewed faster than those for less-serious disabilities; CAP applications are usually considered within a matter of weeks instead of the months (or even years) that a traditional applicant can be expected to wait.